 Priyanka Chopra CONCERNED About Air Pollution In Delhi; Has This To Say!

-The heavy air pollution in Delhi is a grave matter for concern for everyone.
-With a thick smog enveloping the Capital, many have expressed their concern and disappointment about the deteriorating air quality there.
+The heavy air pollution in Delhi is a grave matter of concern for everyone.
+With a thick smog enveloping the Capital, many have expressed their concern and disappointment about the deteriorating air quality.

-Priyanka Chopra who is currently in Delhi, recently posted a selfie while wearing an anti-pollution mask along with a note saying that it is not possible to shoot in such conditions
+Priyanka Chopra who is currently in Delhi, recently posted a selfie while wearing an anti-pollution mask along with a note saying it is not possible to shoot in such conditions.

 Priyanka Chopra Highlights How Difficult It Is To Shoot In Delhi